knpuniversity/symfony/knpu/extra-upgrade-4.0/extras.md

 argument.
 In the parent call, use `Genus::class`.

-That might look weird at first... but with those *two* small changes, your repository is *already* being auto-registered as a service.
+That might look weird at first... but with those *two* small changes, your repository is *already* being auto-registered as a service!
 Yep, back in `listAction`, add a new argument: `GenusRepository $genusRepository`.
 Use that below *instead* of fetching the `EntityManager`.

 And that's it!
-Go the page in your browser: `/genus`.
+Go to that page in your browser: `/genus`.
 Beautiful!
 Make that same change to your other repository classes when you want to.

 ## Fixtures as Services